-Rob Cooke MBCI spotlight – a new Chair for the East Midlands Chapter
+Rob Cooke MBCI – a new Leader for the BCI East Midlands Chapter

-In this spotlight interview, we are pleased to introduce Rob Cooke MBCI as the new Chair of the East Midlands Chapter.
+In this spotlight interview, we are pleased to introduce Rob Cooke MBCI as the new Leader of the BCI East Midlands Chapter.
 Here, we discuss the potential impact of rolling blackouts, how to build a resilience mindset, and what organizations can learn from regulated industries.

 Could you please tell us about your current role, previous experience, and how you got into Business Continuity (BC)?